OrchardCMS/OrchardCore/src/docs/reference/modules/ReCaptcha/README.md

 ### Forms

-You can add protection from robots to forms by including the recaptcha field when you design a form.
+You can add protection from robots to forms by including the reCaptcha field when you design a form.

 ### Workflow